Places in Luxembourg

 If you choose to travel, research your destinations and get appropriate travel insurance.
 Insurance should cover your itinerary, planned activities and expenses in an emergency.

 The authorities in Luxembourg set and enforce entry rules.
-If you’re not sure how these requirements apply to you, contact the Embassy of Luxembourg in London.
+If you’re not sure how these requirements apply to you, contact the Luxembourg Embassy in the UK.

 COVID-19 rules